Capital gains tax in Canada: what expats need to know

 Treaties decide which country may tax a gain and how the other gives relief.
 They matter most when you sell shares or cross-border real estate.

-• Under Article XIII, gains from real property are taxed where the property sits.
+- Under Article XIII, property gains tax in Canada is withholded where the property sits.
 Many other gains are taxed in the seller’s country of residence.
 Shares deriving their value mainly from Canadian real estate can be taxed by Canada.

 How to reduce Canadian capital gains tax

-RRSP contributions are deductible and shelter growth; the 2025 RRSP dollar limit is $32,490 or 18% of prior-year earned income, whichever is lower.
+RRSP contributions are deductible and shelter growth; the 2026 RRSP dollar limit is $33,810 (or 18% of prior-year earned income, whichever is lower, based on your personal room).
 In a TFSA, gains and withdrawals are tax-free.
-The 2025 TFSA limit is $7,000, so use registered plans first to keep future gains off your return.
+The 2026 TFSA dollar limit is $7,000, added to your room on January 1, 2026. -

 What is needed when reporting capital gains in Canada